-ANZ or any Related Entity of ANZ may at any time purchase the Notes in the open market or otherwise and at any price or consideration, subject to the prior written approval of APRA.
+ANZ or any other member of the ANZ Group may at any time purchase the Notes in the open market or otherwise and at any price or consideration, subject to the prior written approval of APRA.

 Holders should not expect that APRA's approval will be given for any purchase of Notes under these Note Terms.